 “Let’s start with something lightweight and see how far we get.”

-For many teams, the initial alternative isn't necessarily another platform.
-It's a DIY solution built on top of existing tools.
+For many teams, the initial alternative isn’t another platform.
+It’s a DIY solution stitched together from existing tools, or a thin LLM wrapper.

-At first, building feels faster and more cost-effective.
-There's no new software to buy.
+At first, both feel faster and more cost-effective.
+There’s no new software to buy.
 No procurement process.
-No learning curve.
-But over time, internal builds tend to expand in scope, slow down delivery, and quietly become harder to maintain than expected.
+But over time, internal builds and AI shortcuts tend to expand in scope, slow down delivery, and quietly become harder to maintain and secure than expected.

 Internal builds usually come from good intentions, not bad decisions.